This post may contain affiliate links. Please see my disclosure policy for details.

 But, what do you do when all those incredible bookstores close their doors for the day?
 Well, don’t despair.
 Your bookish dreams are not lost.
-You can still pay a visit the Hay Castle Bookshop!
+You can still pay a visit to the Hay Castle Bookshop!

-This 24-hour honesty store is perfect for those who may want a bit of a late night read or book-haul.
+This 24-hour honesty store is perfect for those who may want a bit of a late-night read or book-haul.

 It’s a tradition that’s been running here since the 1960s but it’s the bookshop we never knew we needed in the 21st-century.

 Want to know the best part?
-These open air bookshelves are lovingly tucked away in the historic ruins of Hay Castle!
+These open-air bookshelves are lovingly tucked away in the historic ruins of Hay Castle!